buttonsrtoys/mvvm_plus/README.md

 ## Adding additional ChangeNotifiers

-The `ViewModel` constructor optionally registers a View Model, but sometimes you want registered models that are not associated with Views. `mvvm_plus` with the `Registrar` widget from the `Registrar` package:
+The `ViewModel` constructor optionally registers a View Model, but sometimes you want registered models that are not associated with Views. `mvvm_plus` uses [Registrar](https://pub.dev/packages/registrar) under the hood which has widget that you can add to the widget tree:

     Registrar<MyModel>(
       builder: () => MyModel(),